Skip to content

 Our work in the garden at Glendurgan

-Autumn is a time at Glendurgan that I feel is really beginning to improve – either that or I am noticing it more as time goes on…
+Autumn at Glendurgan feels like it’s really starting to improve each year – or perhaps I’m just noticing it more as time goes on.

-It has not historically been our most extravagant of seasons but we do display a great range of autumn colour around the garden.
-The Tulip Tree (Liriodendron tulipifera) glows golden as the Pampas Grass (Cortaderia selloana) flowers away in the foreground when viewed from the path around the Cherry Orchard, arguably our finest autumnal view, I would say.
-Nearby the Cercidiphyllum japonicum begins to smell sweetly of candy floss or burnt sugar as the sugars in the leaves break down.
+It hasn’t traditionally been our most extravagant season, but we do have a wonderful variety of autumn colour across the garden.
+The Tulip Tree (Liriodendron tulipifera) glows golden, with the Pampas Grass (Cortaderia selloana) flowering beautifully in the foreground when viewed from the path around the Cherry Orchard.
+I’d say it’s arguably our best autumnal view.
+Nearby, the Katsura Tree (Cercidiphyllum japonicum) begins to release its sweet scent of candyfloss or burnt sugar, caused by the breakdown of sugars in its leaves.

-Luckily, also, Glendurgan is fond of a conifer or two and these evergreen mammoths hold their own as the deciduous leaves begin to change colour and fall throughout the season, creating a mesmerising backdrop to each of the valleys that house this garden.
+Glendurgan also loves a conifer or two, and these evergreen giants hold their own as the deciduous leaves change colour and fall, creating a mesmerising backdrop to the valleys that make up this garden.

 Tulip Tree in autumn at Glendurgan Garden in Cornwall